strongloop/strongloop-buildpacks/README.md

 Also included in StrongLoop is StrongOps, an operational console specifically for Node.js applications.
 StrongOps provides deep performance monitoring including CPU profiling, EventLoop stats, and more.

-Follow the steps in <a href="http://docs.strongloop.com/display/SLC/Getting+started+with+StrongLoop+Controller">Getting started</a> to install Node and the StrongLoop command-line tool, then create a StrongLoop application on your local system.
+Follow the steps in <a href="http://docs.strongloop.com/display/SLC/Getting+started+with+StrongLoop+Controller">Getting started</a> to install Node and the StrongLoop command-line tool, then create a StrongLoop application on your local system using <a href="http://docs.strongloop.com/display/LB/Create+a+simple+API">LoopBack</a>
 Then follow the steps below to deploy the app to Heroku.

 <h5> Create Procfile and commit </h5>